hamersaw/bluebird/README.md

 #bluebird

 ##Overview
 Unofficial twitter API for rust.

-Currently the only functionality is opening a public filter stream.
+##Examples
+See examples folder.

 ##TODO
 - test filter stream on follow and location
-- work on other stream filtering
-- REST API? - work on posting tweets, etc as well
+- start filling out all of the twitter REST API functionality